isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 (but don't make performance claims without measuring; a compiler may very well not generate optimal code for every example and there may be language rules preventing some optimization that you would have liked in a particular case).

+##### Example

+This rule covers member variables.

+    class X {
+    public:
+        X(int i, int ci) : m2{i}, cm2{ci} {}
+        // ...

+    private:
+        int m1 = 7;
+        int m2;
+        int m3;

+        const int cm1 = 7;
+        const int cm2;
+        const int cm3;
+    };

+The compiler will flag the uninitialized `cm3` because it is a `const`, but it will not catch the lack of initialization of `m3`.
+Usially, a rare spurious member initialization is worth the absence of errors from lack of initialization and often an optimizer can elimitate a redundant initialization (e.g., an initialization that occurs immediately before a assignment).

 ##### Note

 Complex initialization has been popular with clever programmers for decades.